ektorasdev-zz/PID-Controller/README.md

 Tips for setting up your environment can be found [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)

+## Project Reflection

+In this project, i've applied a PID Controller to keep the car inside the track.
+The proportional control (P), steers the car in order to keep it in the center line of the track.
+The integral (I), sums up all the CTE's observed (Not used in this occasion).
+The derivative (D), reduces the P's chances to overshoot the center line, by smoothing the approach to it.

 ## Editor Settings

 We've purposefully kept editor configuration files out of this repo in order to